 Tools are available for use by individuals to describe their policy skills profile, for managers to assess the skills mix of their team and for use in recruitment, performance discussions and learning and development processes.

-The Policy skills framework: Development, insights and application explains how the Policy Skills framework was developed
+Policy skills framework: development, insights and application - Explains how the Policy Skills framework was developed.

 Conversations we’ve had so far about a skilled policy workforce